 A garage conversion can be one of the quickest and most affordable ways to add living space to a home.
 The foundation, walls, and roof are already in place.
 The wiring is often sufficient.
 If the garage is attached to the house, the entry already exists.

 In many houses, a well-planned garage conversion can create a new room or rooms that blend seamlessly with the existing house.
-Most commonly, the location of attached garages make them ideal locations for large family rooms, or even expanded luxury kitchens.
+Most commonly, the location of the attached garages makes them ideal locations for large family rooms or even expanded luxury kitchens.
 The process should begin with a careful assessment of the garage and the problems and promises it holds.
 Here are seven elements to evaluate as you consider the possibilities.

 The biggest question facing most garage conversions is what to do about the garage door.
 Once the door is removed, the resulting space needs to be filled in so that it both blends in with the rest of the house and provides a useful service to the new living space.
 Possible options include installing a patio door or framing a new wall that includes a large picture window or bay window.
 Some homeowners have been known to create entire new entryways where the garage door was located.

 A typical garage sits on an uninsulated concrete slab, which may be several inches below the floor level inside the house.
-The slab may well be sloped toward the garage door or toward a floor drain.
+The slab may well be sloped toward the garage door or a floor drain.
 With these circumstances, you will want to consider filling the bottom of the garage door opening with a curb that will keep water out of the converted space and protect wall framing from moisture.
 You will also need to decide if the floor should be leveled.